proebrock/lighthouse/bundle_adjust_simple/README.markdown

  [ True False  True  True]]
 ```

-One of the solutions with the most inliers is solution 1 (second line).
+One of the solutions with the most inliers is solution 1 (second line) which was generated with cameras 0 and 2 (and no camera 1).
 We run the final bundle adjustment with cameras 0, 2 and 3 with this solution:

 ```
 Re-running SAC bundle adjustment (threshold=3.0 pix) after misaligning camera 1...